verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] When people agree with me I always feel I must be wrong. - Oscar Wilde
 - [ ] Do you have a personality or are you just bunch of Taylor Swift lyrics glued together.
 - [ ] The wounded recognise the wounded
+- [ ] How slow life is, how violent hope is.
 Man 2: No, that’s what life is for.
 —The Lift (2000)